 Usually, Shopify adds the transaction fees of the payment gateways to its own handling fees.
 But right now, stores in the US and UK can use Shopify payments so there should be some reduction in the combined charges to store owners.
 Having an integrated payment solution will help you to reduce friction in accepting and transferring money, compared to many other eCommerce website builders, so Shopify is the best pick we got.

 It’s also possible to make some savings on these costs.
 That will depend on your Shopify plan.
 These are the rates you will get according to your plan.

 It could be worth moving up to a higher plan if your site makes enough transactions to support it so that you could take advantage of the savings.

-Your store will make use of use of Shopify payments by default if you’re in the US or UK.
-If you prefer this option, click on the ‘Complete Shopify payments account setup’ button under settings in the payments page.
-If you, however, prefer a third party payment gateway, navigate to the ‘Enable payment gateway’ link on the same page.
+Your store will make use of Shopify payments by default if you’re in the US or UK.
+If you prefer this option, click on the ‘Complete Shopify payments account setup’ button under the settings on the payments page.
+If you, however, prefer a third-party payment gateway, navigate to the ‘Enable payment gateway’ link on the same page.

 All information about your business goes on the page highlighted below marked as ‘General’.
 Ensure you make use of the Google Analytics feature on this page.
 It will help you track store visitors which will empower you to make modifications to your business model if necessary.

 Now let’s configure the taxes in your newly created Shopify store.
 It’s important to mention that based on if your business is VAT registered or not, it will determine the need to charge VAT.

 In case you are VAT registered and you will sell products to both businesses and consumers in different EU countries, don’t forget to configure the tax rates and set them accordingly.
 Setting your taxes properly, it’s an important part of making money on Shopify.